TheRenegadeCoder/sample-programs/archive/p/python/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Python:

+- Extension: .py
+- Naming Convention: underscore

+For example, the "Hello World" sample would be named this:

+- hello_world.py

-The following list shares details about what we're using to test all Sample Programs in Python.
+The following list shares details about what we're using to test all Sample Programs in Python:

 - Docker Image: python
 - Docker Tag: 3.7-alpine